-The Council work in partnership with Act on Energy to run the Energy Efficiency Advice Scheme giving free and impartial advice to householders.
+The Council works in partnership with Act on Energy to run the Energy Efficiency Advice Scheme giving free and impartial advice to householders.
 The advantages to you in making your home more energy efficient are:

 - Reduce fuel bills.